Categories

 One particularly special twist happens at about the halfway mark.
 We witness the beginning of rainy season, and the dusty beiges transform into vibrant, saturated colors.
 This is quite deliberately a reference to Judy Garland stepping into Technicolor in The Wizard of Oz, a film referenced multiple times throughout Australia.
 (A harmonica rendition of “Over the Rainbow” is a repeated motif that gets a heart-tugging payoff in the film’s closing minutes.)

-There’s something invigorating and inspiring about watching a movie that takes big swings.
+There’s something invigorating and inspiring about watching a movie that takes big swings; not just in the story, but in the scope of the production.
 I think we don’t value that enough as a movie-viewing public.
-Maybe it’s a bit messy, but it’s exactly the kind of delectable mess I love.
+Maybe it’s a bit messy, but Australia is exactly the kind of delectable mess I love.

 Is It Good?